-The foundation year (first year) of the MSW Program provides fundamental knowledge of social work to students who have not completed an undergraduate degree in social work from a CSWE-accredited program but have completed a baccalaureate degree.
-The foundation curriculum is offered in an online format and requires one academic year of full-time study to complete.
-The foundation year emphasizes history, practice, values and ethics, research, assessment, advocacy, diversity, policy analysis, evaluation and development.
+The foundation curriculum (500 level courses) of the MSW Program provides fundamental knowledge of social work to students who have not completed an undergraduate degree in social work from a CSWE-accredited program but have completed a baccalaureate degree.
+The foundation curriculum is offered in an online format and requires a minimum of two academic semesters to complete.
+The foundation curriculum emphasizes history, practice, values and ethics, research, assessment, advocacy, diversity, policy analysis, evaluation and development.
 The foundation curriculum consists of 24 credit hours in specific 500 level courses taught by social work educators, and 6 credit hours of practicum experience (450 clock hours).
-Full-time students complete the foundation curriculum in one academic year.
-Part-time students complete the foundation curriculum in two academic years.
-The MSW Program offers three entry points into the foundation year, August, January and May.
+Students complete the foundation curriculum in no less than two academic semesters, and as much as four semesters, though custom plans can be designed by the MSW Program Director to meet individual student needs.
+The MSW Program offers three entry points into the foundation year: January, May, and August.

-The foundation curricula offers six different options for students based on the entry date (August, January, or May) and field status (delayed or part time).
+The foundation curricula are offered using 12 standardized plan options for students based on the entry date, semester hours, and field option.